-My Journey Tool
+My Journey Kit

-The My Journey Tool is a free resource available to Australians who have been diagnosed with early breast cancer.
+The My Journey Kit is a free resource available to Australians who have been diagnosed with early breast cancer.
 It provides comprehensive practical information, that is easy to understand.
-It can be ordered (with your consent) from the Breast Cancer Network Australia (BCNA) by your breast care nurse and can be sent to you directly or accessed via the BCNA website.
+It can be ordered (with your consent) from the Breast Cancer Network Australia (BCNA) by your breast care nurse.
+The kit will be sent to you directly by mail at no cost.